 - Leave No Trace along the Appalachian Trail.

-- Reading Appalachian Trail maps, guidebooks and data book.
+- Reading and understanding Appalachian Trail maps, guidebooks and data books.

 - Appalachian Trail shelter usage, rules and etiquette.

 - Selecting water sources along the Appalachian Trail.

 - Water treatment options: pump filters, squeeze filters, chemicals or what?

 - Appalachian Trail lingo, slang and trail names.

 Important Note: Your backpack weight must not exceed 30 pounds.